 Renovation necessitated technical proficiency with historic materials and coatings, which were closely monitored by the New York City Landmarks Preservation Commission, as well as sensitivity to the concerns of tenants and shoppers in the highly trafficked metropolitan area.

-Scholastic, Inc. has since retained Hoffmann Architects to provide building envelope consultation services as part of a major interior renovation at the headquarters facility.
-In consultation with the interior renovation design firm, Studio Architecture, Hoffmann Architects is providing design and peer review services for rehabilitation of historic storefronts and sidewalk vaults, exterior painting, and reroofing, including reconstruction of a roof terrace dining area.
+Scholastic, Inc. subsequently retained Hoffmann Architects to provide building enclosure consultation services as part of a major interior renovation at the headquarters facility.
+In consultation with the interior renovation design firm, Studio Architecture, Hoffmann provided design and peer review services for rehabilitation of historic storefronts and sidewalk vaults, exterior painting, and reroofing, including reconstruction of a roof terrace dining area.
 Rehabilitation of the 19th century underground vaults was a challenge, as the sidewalks were constructed of massive granite paving slabs bearing directly on cast iron beams.
 To meet current code, the cast iron members were replaced with a new supporting steel structure and concrete deck design.
-Hoffmann Architects’ strategy permitted retention and reinstallation of the historic granite, while correcting structurally deficient conditions.
+Hoffmann’s strategy permitted retention and reinstallation of the historic granite, while correcting structurally deficient conditions.